tecnodiniz/react-test-1/README.md

 # React From Zero
-- Sample use react configuring from zero.
+- Simple use react configuring from zero.